Monday thru Friday

 Our mission is to provide a place where persons of all ethnic, social, religious and economic backgrounds can share a meal in an environment that is welcoming and which reaffirms their inherent dignity.
 Our vision is to create and serve these guests so that they are integrated into the community and can become self-sufficient.

-In addition to meals served five days a week, we serve Christmas and Easter celebration dinners with homecooked foods and food donation from local restaurants.
+In addition to meals served five days a week, we serve Christmas and Easter celebration dinners with homecooked foods and food donations from local restaurants.